Resources

 Riding a bike is one of the most efficient methods of transportation.
 Using the many trails and paths throughout the area can be an easy and sometimes more direct way to get to your chosen destination.

-Ride the Bus or Vanpool
+Ride the bus or van pool

-Riding the bus takes all the worry out of your commute – no gas to buy, you don’t have to wash the bus, and you will never have to change the oil!
+Riding the bus takes all the worry out of your commute - no gas to buy, you don't have to wash the bus, and you will never have to change the oil.
 Letting someone else drive you to work gives you extra time to sleep, read, or just to get your mind ready for the day ahead.
 It's also an inexpensive trip around town.
 Mass transit methods help to reduce the number of vehicles on the road and therefore the quantity of pollutants in the environment.

-Another option provided locally by Whatcom Transit Authority (WTA) is vanpooling.
+Another option provided locally by Whatcom Transportation Authority (WTA) is vanpooling.
 With 5 or more riders and a couple of drivers, you can start a vanpool.
 This option reduces the numbers of cars on the road and reduces the wear and maintenance for your own vehicle.
 Check out the WTA website for routes, schedules, and commuter options.

 Carpool

 Single passenger driving, in addition to being inefficient, is also the most costly method of transportation.
 Joining a carpool group for your commuting needs reduces the number of cars on the road and for those with some scheduling flexibility is a great option for travel to and from work or school.
-Contact www.rideshareonline.com to find a carpooling partner.
+Visit www.rideshareonline.com to find a carpooling partner.

-Telecommute or Adopt a Flex-Schedule
+Telecommute or adopt a flex-schedule

 Telecommuting is becoming a popular option in many workplaces.
 Spending one or two days a week or month working from home works well for those with jobs that do not require constant public contact.
 Check with your employer to see if this is available for you.